 Peter Horne

-I have worked for over 30 years in product and technology development in the financial services industry and have worked in Australia, the USA, and Hong Kong.
-I have held senior positions at large financial services and banking firms, was CEO of a listed Australian company, and then focused on Asset Owner risk management models and associated software development.
+I have worked for over 30 years in product and technology development in the financial services industry, and have worked in Australia, the USA, and Hong Kong.
+I have held senior positions at large financial services and banking firms, and was CEO of a listed Australian company.

 Prepare for Change